4 Best Flooring Types for High Traffic Areas of Your Home

 Tile has no equal when it comes to durability.
 Porcelain and ceramic are some of the longest lasting flooring materials available, and they require little maintenance.

 Tile flooring is also moisture resistant, making it the perfect choice for areas where spills are common like bathrooms, kitchens, and laundry rooms.
 Glazed tiles have a sealed surface that is also resistant to scratches and allergens, which is a big plus for pet owners.
-In addition to being extremely practical, tile is customizable with a wide range of sizes, colors, textures, designs, and styles to fit any room.
+In addition to being extremely practical, tile is customizable with a wide range of sizes, colors, textures, designs, styles to fit any room, and several durable tile options to choose from.

 A few notable downsides to tile flooring are that it doesn’t retain heat, it’s expensive to install, and fragile objects like plates and glasses will shatter if dropped.
 If tile isn’t installed properly, the grout will fail, and the tiles will fall out over time.
 Make sure you always consult with a professional flooring installer before you dive into a home improvement project involving grout for tile.